A great way to have fun in Whistler’s backcountry is on a guided RZR tour with The Adventure Group. The all-terrain-style vehicles are a blast!

-Check out this fun video we made from when we went on a RZR Tour.
+Check out the following video we made from when we went on a RZR Tour.
 As you’ll see, it was so much fun!
-It was like we were out in our own little world!

 To learn more about Whistler’s RZR Tours, see The Adventure Group‘s website.

-To learn about other activities offered by the same company, see our articles about Superfly Ziplines, Vallea Lumina and Scandinave Spa.
-The first two are also run by The Adventure Group and take place at the same basecamp as the RZR Tours.
+To learn about other activities offered by the same company, see our articles about Superfly Ziplines, Vallea Lumina, Snowmobiling, Whitewater Rafting, Aerial Obstacle Course and Scandinave Spa.
+The first five are also run by The Adventure Group and take place at the same Basecamp as the RZR Tours.
 The spa though is a separate company at a different venue.
 You can get package deals though through The Adventure Group that offer combinations of both spa visits and the extreme adventures.

 Other articles that you might be interested in include the following: